austinhaas/DEVS/README.md

 # DEVS

-A discrete-event system based on the DEVS formalism.
+A discrete-event simulation system based on the DEVS formalism.

 This version implements Dynamic Parallel DEVS with Ports.